sebanalysis/sebbeck.com/_posts/2023-06-06-hundred-years-war.md

 Until 1361, Burgundy was administered by the 'Burgundy' Cadet branch of the Capet house.
 The rulers of both became when Philip I died with no heirs.
 King John II of France therefore inherited the Duchy, and 2 years later, granted it to his youngest son, Philip II the Bold, who formed a new cadet Branch of Valois also called 'Burgundy'.
 The Duke of Burgundy was the undisputed premier peer of the King of France at the time.

 Meanwhile, the County of Orléans had been part of the royal domain since around 950.
-It became a convention to gift the title of 'Duke of Orleans' to the kings younger son, despite it being a county rather than a Duchy.
-A the time of the Lancastrian war, it was gifted to Louis I, the second son of Charles V. The Duke of Orleans and the Duke of Burgundy became bitter rivals in the suceeding decades.
+It became a convention to gift the title of 'Duke of Orleans' to the king's younger son, despite it being a county rather than a Duchy.
+At the time of the Lancastrian war, it was gifted to Louis I, the second son of Charles V. The Duke of Orleans and the Duke of Burgundy became bitter rivals in the succeeding decades.

 ![france](/assets/Picture5.svg)